convertigo/c8oprj-lib-opencmis/project.md

 <img src="https://github.com/convertigo/convertigo/blob/develop/engine/src/com/twinsoft/convertigo/beans/variables/images/multivaluedvariable_color_16x16.png?raw=true "  alt="RequestableMultiValuedVariable" >&nbsp;fileNames
 </td>
 <td>
-Full Paths of the files to upload to CMIS.
+File names of the files to upload to CMIS.
+If none is provided, it will use the default file names from filePaths variable.
 </td>
 </tr>
 <tr>